esheldon/fitsio/README.md

 # read a subset of rows and columns.
 By default uses a case-insensitive
 # match.
 The result retains the names with original case.
 If columns is a
-# sequence, a recarray is returned
+# sequence, a numpy array with fields, or recarray is returned
 data = fits[1].read(rows=[1,5], columns=['index','x','y'])

 # Similar but using slice notation